 It’s natural to associate the military with conservative politics now, but that wasn’t the case in the 1980s.
-Fox News hadn’t arrived yet to program working class Americans to hate their own, view “liberal” as a dirty word, and treat forever war as a natural state.
+Fox News hadn’t arrived yet to program working class Americans to hate their own, view “liberal” and “democracy” as dirty words, and revere forever war and savage capitalism.

 The seniors were compassionate people, who believed in public service and helping the needy.
 Johnny wasn’t shy about thinking for himself and made no bones about being a liberal.

 There was a central group of five to seven cadets who stayed with the team year-after-year.
 Which means Johnny and his fellow seniors probably touched the lives of 150 kids in the 1980s on the team alone and another 400 or so in the various squadrons the team was drawn from.